Affiliate links on Android Authority may earn us a commission. Learn more.

 Nova Launcher customization options

 Next up is the app drawer.
 Nova Launcher offers a boatload of options to tweak how you access it.
 Users can switch between swipe gestures, icons, or custom action shortcuts.
+You can even change the placement of the search bar, choose the background transparency, and switch between horizontal or vertical scrolling.

 Nova Launcher allows you to hide apps or group similar apps together within the app drawer.